Blanket Flower

 These lower growing types make great groundcovers/smaller accents for sunny spots.

-Varieties such as: Angelina, Atlantis NEW!, Bertram Anderson, Dragon’s Blood, Kamschatka green leaf, Kamschatka variegated leaf, Sunsparkler Cherry Tart, Tricolor, Tapestry Carpet (mixed creeping varieties!).
+Varieties such as: Angelina, Bertram Anderson, Dragon’s Blood, Kamschatka green leaf, Kamschatka variegated leaf, Ogon, Old Man’s Bones, Sunsparkler Lime Zinger, and Tricolor.

 Sedum Autumn Joy…late season nectar for pollinators